Connections-Business-Directory/Languages/README.txt

 [Screenshots can be found here.](http://connections-pro.com/add-on/languages/)

-1. The metabox containging the list of languages that can be assigned to a directory entry.
+1. The metabox containing the list of languages that can be assigned to a directory entry.
 2. The widget output on the frontend of the site when viewing a single directory entry.

 == Changelog ==